Parashurama: Bhishma

+Parshuram Kshetra

 There are legends dealing with the origins of the western coast geographically and culturally.
-One such legend is the retrieval of the West Coast from the sea, by Parashurama, a warrior sage.
-It proclaims that Parashurama, an Incarnation of Mahavishnu, threw His battle axe into the sea.
-As a result, the land of the Western coast arose, and thus was reclaimed from the waters.
+One such legend is the retrieval of the west coast from the sea, by Parashurama.
+It proclaims that Parashurama, an incarnation of Mahavishnu, threw his battle axe into the sea.
+As a result, the land of the western coast arose, and thus was reclaimed from the waters.
 The place from which he threw his axe (or shot an arrow) is on Salher fort (the second highest peak and the highest fort in Maharashtra) in the Baglan taluka of Nashik district of Maharashtra.
-There is a temple on the summit of this fort dedicated to Parshuram and there are footprints in the rock 4 times the size of normal humans.
+There is a temple on the summit of this fort dedicated to Parshuram and there are footprints in the rock four times the size of normal humans.
 This fort on a lower plateau has a temple of goddess Renuka, Parshuram's mother and also a Yagya Kunda with pits for poles to erect a shamiyana on the banks of a big water tank.

 According to the Sangam classic Purananuru, the Chera king Senkuttuvan conquered the lands between Kanyakumari and the Himalayas.
 Lacking worthy enemies, he besieged the sea by throwing his spear into it.
-According to the 17th-century Malayalam work Keralolpathi, the lands of Kerala were recovered from the sea by the axe-wielding warrior sage Parashurama, the sixth Incarnation of Vishnu (hence, Kerala is also called Parashurama Kshetram 'The Land of Parashurama').
+According to the 17th-century Malayalam work Keralolpathi, the lands of Kerala were recovered from the sea by the axe-wielding warrior sage Parashurama, the sixth incarnation of Vishnu (hence, Kerala is also called Parashurama Kshetram 'The Land of Parashurama').
 Parashurama threw his axe across the sea, and the water receded as far as it reached.
 According to legend, this new area of land extended from Gokarna to Kanyakumari.
-The land which rose from sea was filled with salt and unsuitable for habitation; so Parashurama invoked the Snake King Vasuki, who spat holy poison and converted the soil into fertile lush green land.
+The land which rose from sea was filled with salt and unsuitable for habitation; so Parashurama invoked the snake king Vasuki, who spat holy poison and converted the soil into fertile lush green land.
 Out of respect, Vasuki and all snakes were appointed as protectors and guardians of the land.
 P. T. Srinivasa Iyengar has theorised that Senguttuvan may have been inspired by the Parashurama legend, which was brought by early Aryan settlers.

 In present-day Goa (or Gomantak), which is a part of the Konkan, there is a temple in Canacona in South Goa district dedicated to Parashurama.

-Texts
+Shastras

 Parashurama is generally presented as the fifth son of Renuka and Rishi Jamadagni.
 The legends of Parashurama appear in many Hindu texts, in different versions:

+Devi Bhagvata Purana

 In Chapter 6 of the Devi Bhagavata Purana, he is born from the thigh with intense light surrounding him that blinds all warriors, who then repent their evil ways and promise to lead a moral life if their eyesight is restored.
 The boy grants them the boon.

+Parashurama retired in the Mahendra Mountains, according to chapter 2.3.47 of the Bhagavata Purana.